 We navigate through a list of 5000 stock tickers showing 150 tickers at a time every 0.5sec.
 This scenario measures how quickly the framework can update the view when the visible collection data model changes.

 Real world use-case: route changes, paging through a listview, virtual scroll, and so on.

 - Adding tickers

 We add 50 tickers to the visible collection every 100ms until we show the entire collection of 5000 tickers.
 This scenario measures how quickly the framework can create new items.
-Showing 5000 tickers is not a realistic scenario but we can visualize the limits where things will fall apart with each framework.
+Showing 5000 tickers is not a realistic scenario, but we can visualize the limits where things will fall apart with each framework.

 Real world use-case: Pinterest style infinite scroll where new UI elements are added to the DOM as the user scrolls.

-- Quick Updates to Price/Volume
+- Quick Updates on Price/Volume

 We render 1500 tickers and start updating price/volume data for random tickers once every 10ms.
 This scenario measures how quickly frameworks can apply the partial updates to the UI.